 Although Sam’s score made him appealing to the top-tier schools and his grades made him eligible to row, there was one problem.
 It was his rowing technique.
 It was abnormal and looked off to coaches even though it got him across the finish line.
 He was able to row as fast, but in this extremely competitive process, recruiters and coaches will look at every detail and scrutinize.
 This made Sam nervous about his chances.

 The problem college crew has with recruit retention made this process difficult for Sam.
 “Student-athletes use rowing to get recruited into these schools and then quit after a year or two.”
-Schools who compete at a lower level of rowing but still have excellent academics or other desirable qualities often get top rowers who were rejected from the Ivy leagues only to have them drop the sport halfway through their college career.
+Schools that compete at a lower level of rowing but still have excellent academics or other desirable qualities often get top rowers who were rejected from the Ivy leagues only to have them drop the sport halfway through their college career.
 Schools do not take to kindly to this, and rightfully so.
 They see this as athletes using their rowing program to get admission into the school.
 This leads the school to believe the student-athletes never really had an interest in rowing at a non-Ivy program.

 These reasons explain why non-top rowing programs avoid these types of players and require their recruits to show interest in their school during the recruitment process.
 Sam was struggling with this.
 He needed to overcome his poor technique with the Ivy’s while showing interest in the non-Ivy’s.